drsydd/SS14-Medical-Suggestions/README.md

 	Beta-blockers : Acute Heart failure = oedema, shortness of breath, can't run.
 	Blood thinners : Stroke = Symptoms can be one or multiple between not able to use a hand, standing on feet (1 limb paralysis), everything heard or spoken appears as gibberish (aphasia), one side of the vision is gone either left or right side of the game screen (hemianopia) See below for picture.
 	Hormones : idk yet
 	Immunosuppressives : organ failure.
 Player should spawn and know this otherwise it will be roundbreaking for them.
-Remove this?
+How to show them this info?
+Or simply remove this?
 	Painkillers : pain
 	Sleeping pills : nothing gameplaywise as we don't sleep during shifts.
 Could be used by antags.
 3) "Take meds regularly" should be set to a an amount but I don't know yet.
 30 min ingame?
 How to keep track of time ingame?